 Nutritionally, this may be the perfect meal.
 You get fiber from the beans and rice plus anti-aging compounds from the peppers.
 I can only find canned red beans at Whole Foods (Westbrae brand) but you can also use kidney beans.
-In a hurry?
-Use converted rice and reduce the cooking time from 45 to 20 minutes. - Jenny Jones
+For a spicy kick, replace some of the bell peppers with jalapeno peppers. - Jenny Jones

 - 1 teaspoon olive oil